ameen-a/Stock-Predictor-9000/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## TODO:
+- Give the user feedback on the fit of their model (detect over/underfitting)
 - Refactor code using OOP
 - Port to a more modern Python GUI framework, such as PyQT
 - Allow the user to apply a selection of contemplorary ML algorithms to existing data and compare their performance